AquaBxSchool/2025-2026-ASE-RobotML/README.md

 You will need [bun](https://bun.com/) and [yarn](https://yarnpkg.com/) to be able to build to project.

-Yarn is used to managed the multi-packages architecture.
+Yarn is used to manage the multi-package architecture.
+It is way easier to interact between packages with it.
+The dependency version management is easier too.

-Bun for the file system communication and the CLI compilation.
+Bun is used for file system communication and CLI compilation.
+It is way faster, offers a binary executable for the CLI, and the API is easier.

 From `./RobotMLangium` run the following commands